 The members of the English department at St Paul’s Girls’ School form a diverse group but we share a profound love of literature and a passionate belief in its power to help human beings to understand the world, the past, other people and themselves.
 We are unapologetically literary in our focus and we believe that girls of all ages and backgrounds can respond to and be delighted by the works of the great writers in English from all periods and all parts of the globe.
-We study a Shakespeare play in every year and introduce a major Victorian novel from the UIV.
+We study a Shakespeare play in every year and introduce a nineteenth-century novel from the UIV.
 We follow the Cambridge IGCSE because of its emphasis on demanding works of canonical literature.
 In the Senior School, we follow the Cambridge Pre-U, an exciting course which allows students and teachers to explore their own literary interests across the whole range of periods and genres.

 Reading is precious and lies at the heart of all that we do.
 We have a fortnightly library lesson, where girls can read for pleasure, silently and undisturbed, and can consult teachers for recommendations.
 We treasure our library and work closely with the librarians to ensure that our collection is constantly evolving, reflecting girls’ interests but also challenging them to venture away from ‘comfort reading’ or old favourites.